vuestorefront/vue-storefront/packages/core/docs/guide/internationalization.md

 In order to provide a unified way of configuring i18n across the application for different modules and integrations, we have introduced the field `i18n` in each module's configuration that has the same format as `nuxt-i18n` options.
 Clearly, it's possible to add there any configuration if there is a necessity and it will be propagated to all other Vue Storefront modules.

-By default all Vue Storefront modules have `useNuxtI18nModule` property set to `true`.
+By default, all Vue Storefront modules have `useNuxtI18nModule` property set to `true`.
 It means that they will use the same configuration as you provided for `nuxt-i18n` in `i18n` field of your `nuxt.config.js`

 ```js
 // nuxt.config.js